emredalkiran/quizy-frontend/README.md

 ### `npm run css-watch`

 I'm using SASS to override some defaults of the Bulma framework.
 You can use `custom-styles.css` under `sass` folder to customize the framework.
-Running `npm css-watch` command will build a fresh css file named `main.css` and will follow and any changes you made to compile a new version of the `main.css`.
+Running `npm css-watch` command will build a fresh css file named `main.css` and will follow any changes you made to compile a new version of the `main.css`.

 ## License